Joomla and MySQL 8

 From Joomla!
 Documentation

 It is possible to connect to a MySQL 8 Database using Joomla , however it requires a customisation on the MySQL 8 installation configuration.
-The reason is that MySQL 8 has a lot of low-level changes including the default authentication plugin changing to sha256_password from mysql_native_password.
+The reason is that MySQL 8 has many low-level changes including the default authentication plugin changing to sha256_password from mysql_native_password.
 The native PHP MySQL-Driver doesn't currently support MySQL 8 with this plugin.
 PHP 7.3 (alpha) is supporting MySQL 8 though.

 MySQL Configuration Change to Get Joomla Working with MySQL 8

 If you edit the configuration file for MySQL 8, you can change the default authentication plugin for MySQL to use the older mysql_native_password.
-Open your configuration file sudo nano /etc/my.cnf (Please note that your file may be under a different directory) and add the following configuration:
+Open your configuration file sudo nano /etc/my.cnf.
+(Note that your file may be under a different directory.)
+Add this configuration:

-If you don't have access to your config file then you can update your user as follows:
+If you don't have access to your config file, you can update your user: